Skip to main content

 Most of the couples I work with arrive after months, sometimes years, of having the same difficult conversations.
 They may know the pattern well: one pushes for an answer, the other pulls away; one feels criticised, the other feels ignored; both leave the conversation feeling misunderstood.

-I work psychoanalytically, which means I am interested in what is happening underneath the argument as well as in the argument itself.
+I work psychodynamically, which means I am interested in what is happening underneath the argument as well as in the argument itself.
 We pay attention to the detail of what happens between you in the room: who speaks first, when someone goes quiet, what feels impossible to say directly, and how quickly an ordinary disagreement becomes something much larger.

 The point is not to decide who is right, or to teach you a better way to argue.
 The work is to understand why the same positions keep getting taken up.
 Often a couple's present difficulty carries older expectations about closeness, dependence, anger, disappointment, or being left out.
 When those expectations are not understood, they tend to get acted out between partners.